adrielyandrade/BackEnd/README.md

 # Backend Study Repository

-This repository is dedicated to storing practical exercises and study projects focused on **Backend Development**.
+This repository is dedicated to storing practical exercises and study projects focused on **Backend Development using Java and Python**.
 The goal is to deepen knowledge in server-side programming, databases, APIs, authentication, and system architecture through coursework, online learning, and hands-on practice.

 ## Repository Structure